 the portrait gallery

-As Mac.Robertson Girls’ High School welcomes its inductees, the Foundation is both celebrating the women of the Portrait Gallery and providing them with the opportunity to support and lift the future generation of great women leaders, thinkers and doers.
+As Mac.Robertson Girls’ High School welcomes its inductees, the Foundation celebrates the members of the Portrait Gallery and provides them with the opportunity to support and lift the future generation of leaders, thinkers and doers.

-In this way, we seek to honour women of the past, the present and importantly – the future.
+In this way, we seek to honour the past, the present and importantly – the future.

 ABOUT THE gallery